nickserv/dotfiles/README.md

 # Nick's config files

 ## About
-This is my castle (dotfile repo) for [homesick](https://github.com/technicalpickles/homesick), which makes it easier for me to store and move around my config files with a git repo.
-Please note that my install script installs homesick for you, so you won't need to worry about that. :)
+This is my config file repo for [Stow](https://www.gnu.org/software/stow/), which makes it easier for me to store and move around my config files with a git repo.
+Please note that you must install Stow yourself before running the install script.

 ## Installation
 ```bash